VI Corps (United States): Germany and Austria

 The VI Corps resumed its advance in mid-March, 1945, reaching the German border for the second time.
 By the end of March, 1945, the corps had assaulted and pierced the Siegfried Line in the Wissembourg Gap and the Bienwald Forest, and driven to the Rhine River north of Karlsruhe.
 After crossing the Rhine, the corps moved toward Heilbronn in early April, 1945.
 Bitter resistance by Waffen SS troops, Nazi party auxiliary forces, and other German troops forced a harsh nine-day house-to-house battle, with Heilbronn being taken by the corps on 12 April 1945.
 Concurrently, armored units of the VI Corps were stopped and almost cut off during a heavily-fought four-day battle against SS Troops for Crailsheim that ended in a minor defeat for elements of the corps on 10 April 1945.

 On 17 April 1945, the corps was ordered to move SE to the border of Switzerland.
 Within ten days, the corps had conquered Schwäbisch Hall, Kirchheim unter Teck, Schwäbisch Gmünd, Ulm (crossing the Danube River there), Memmingen, and Kempten.
 On 28 April 1945, the corps crossed into Austria near Füssen.
 Despite the obvious collapse of Nazi Germany, German forces continued to oppose the corps, forcing it to fight for the Fern Pass during 1–2 May 1945.
 On 4 May 1945, the corps occupied Innsbruck, crossed the Brenner Pass into Italy, and made contact with its old comrades of the U.S. Fifth Army.
 Within two days, all German forces in the region surrendered unconditionally, ending the war for VI Corps.

 Campaign credits

 VI Corps is credited with service in the Lorraine campaign (World War I) and with service in the Naples-Foggia (with arrowhead), Anzio (with arrowhead), Rome-Arno, Southern France (with arrowhead), Rhineland, Ardennes-Alsace, and Central Europe campaigns of World War II.

 Inactivation

 Headquarters, VI Corps, was redesignated Headquarters, United States Constabulary, on 1 May 1946.
 The corps was inactivated on 24 November 1950 in Germany.
 It was activated and redesignated VI Corps at Camp Atterbury, Indiana on 22 January 1951.
 It was inactivated on 1 April 1953 at Camp Atterbury, Indiana.
 Activated 22 November 1957 at Fort Benjamin Harrison, Indiana, part of the U.S. Army Reserve.
 Moved to Battle Creek in July 1962.
 The last inactivation occurred on 29 February 1968 at Battle Creek, Michigan.

+Most of the responsibilities and units assigned to the continental corps were taken over by the newly-forming Army Reserve Commands.
+It appears that the 83rd Army Reserve Command was formed shortly afterwards and took responsibility for units in Ohio and Michigan.